-At the end of the 20th century, African church leaders initiated efforts that fully embraced the Decade of Harvest challenge to evangelize the lost and plant churches.
+At the end of the 20th century, African church leaders initiated efforts that fully embraced the Decade of Harvest: A challenge to evangelize the lost and plant churches.
 At that time, 2.1 million people from 28 countries worshipped each week in 11,800 churches.
 African church leaders called for nation-wide prayer vigils and greater evangelism, both within their own nations and in neighboring countries.
 Unprecedented church growth followed.

 Gregory L. Beggs, Regional Director